 Houston Car Accident Lawyer

-- We offer a free, confidential and no obligation consultation!
+- We offer a free, confidential and no-obligation consultation!

 Houston Car Accident Resources

-- Common Causes of Car Accidents
+- What Are The Most Common Causes of Car Accidents?

-- Types of Car Accident
+- Types of Car Accidents in Houston

 - Request a Free Consultation from a Houston Car Accident Attorney

-When they do, their initial offers can be less than an injured person’s medical costs.
-The insurance companies only have their own interests in mind when settling cases.
-Unless you are represented by an aggressive and knowledgeable auto crash attorney in Houston, you may end up paying some of the costs for your injuries and damages yourself.
+Often injured parties hesitate to call an experienced Houston car wreck lawyer because they believe most insurance companies will settle their claim in good faith.
+Unfortunately, that is seldom the case, and increasingly, even in smaller claims, where there are only minor injuries, insurance companies delay, deny, or defend against paying insurance claims.
+When they do offer to settle a claim, their initial offers can be less than an injured person’s medical costs.
+An insurance adjuster only has their own interest in mind when settling cases.
+Unless you are represented by an aggressive and experienced car crash lawyer in Houston that knows how to win, you may end up paying some of the costs for your injuries and damages yourself.

 Choosing the right car accident lawyer isn’t just a question of getting a referral or looking in the phone book.
 In order to find the right attorney, you will have to do a bit of research.
 The last thing you want to do is to put your case in the hands of an unqualified law firm.
 Three things to look for when selecting the right attorney to handle your Houston car accident case are:

-- Personality & Accessibility.
-When choosing a lawyer, it’s important that you work with someone you like!
+- Personality & Accessibility: When choosing a car accident lawyer, it’s important that you work with someone you like!
 Some cases can go on for years and it’s smart to choose someone who makes you their number one priority.
 At our office, our clients always come first.
 In addition, it’s important to be able to get a hold of your attorney at any time to get status updates on your case or to answer any questions you may have.
-We hear many complaints about accident lawyers who do not call their clients back in a timely fashion.
+We hear many complaints about Houston car accident lawyers who do not call their clients back in a timely fashion.
 At our office, we make it a goal to call each and every client back the same day.
 Communication is an important part of every relationship, including the one you have with your attorney.

 - Neck Injuries.
 The soft tissues of the neck, including the muscles, tendons, and ligaments that support the head, are the most likely to suffer damage in even minor accidents.
 Neck injuries can result in pain and stiffness, headaches, difficulty sleeping, inability to turn the head, and shoulder or arm pain.
 In severe cases, damage to the neck can affect the spinal cord, causing numbness or tingling and possibly even paralysis.

 - Head and Brain Injuries.
 A car accident produces forces that cause unnatural movements in the occupant.
-Even people wearing seat belts may find their heads slammed into side windows or the steering wheels of cars.
-Loose objects in the car may slam into the head, and foreign objects from outside may crash through the vehicle, striking the head and causing injuries.
+Even people wearing seat belts may find their heads slammed into side windows or the steering wheels of their cars.
+Loose objects in the car may slam into the head, and foreign objects from the outside may crash through the vehicle, striking the head and causing injuries.
 Damage to the skull can result in lacerations and blood loss, even foreign objects fracturing or penetrating the skull.
 When the head violently strikes an object, the brain may crash into the inside of the skull, causing damage.
 Concussions are one type of traumatic brain injury that result from these types of injuries.
 Victims may suffer severe headaches, migraines, sensitivity to light or sound, difficulty concentrating, and problems with memory.
 More severe traumatic brain injuries can result in difficulty with fine motor control, making basic tasks such as daily hygiene or feeding oneself difficult or impossible.

 - Chest Injuries.
 The weight of the body thrown against a seat belt can cause severe bruising and pain to the shoulder, waist, and chest of passengers.
 Drivers are more likely to suffer severe chest injuries when the accident throws them against steering wheels.
 Bruised or broken ribs can result from an accident, which can lead to punctured lungs or other organs and potentially deadly internal bleeding.